 The other creative director John Garvin (who has since separated from Bend Studio as a personal choice after deciding that his personality didn’t work in that kind of environment) had a four-hour-long interview with David Jaffe, the creator of God of War, in which he commented that players shouldn’t expect a sequel to a game if they weren’t willing to pay full price for the original, implying that the reason players weren’t getting Days Gone 2 was because the game hadn’t turned enough profit.
 This was not received well by fans, something which Garvin expected when he’d made the comment.

-While it definitely isn’t Days Gone 2, there has been talk about the game getting its own film adaptation, which has been described as a “love ballad to motorcycle movies” in a post-apocalyptic “modern-day western”.
-Deadline has reported that the adaptation was already in the works.
+While it definitely isn’t Days Gone 2, there has been talk about the game getting its own film adaptation.
+Deadline has reported that the adaptation is already in the works and described it as a “love ballad to motorcycle movies” set in a post-apocalyptic “modern-day western.”

-It will be produced by Asad Qizilbash and Carter Swan from Sony Playstation Productions and Jennifer Klein and Shelden Turner’s Vendetta Productions.
-The story will be written and developed by Sheldon Turner and Sam Heughan (who plays Jamie Fraser in Outlander) is being considered to play the role of Deacon.
+Asad Qizilbash and Carter Swan will produce it from Sony Playstation Productions and Jennifer Klein and Shelden Turner’s Vendetta Productions.
+The story will be written and developed by Sheldon Turner, and Sam Heughan (who plays Jamie Fraser in Outlander) is being considered to play the role of Deacon.

 While it’s not exactly the news gamers were hoping for, it’s still good news.
-The potential popularity that could be garnered from Turner’s script and Heugan’s acting could give Sony the push it needs to let Bend Studio proceed with Days Gone 2.
+Turner’s script and Heugan’s acting could garner potential popularity, giving Sony the push it needs to let Bend Studio proceed with Days Gone 2.

 In a recent interview, Days Gone director Jeff Ross shared his vision of what a sequel would have looked like, and also gave some insight as to why he believes that the first game did wrong.
 It’s sad to think that we might never get a sequel to this unique title – especially with Sony’s current trend of releasing remake after remake of relatively recent titles.